 - Scroll back up to the Edit User Account Details section.

 - Click Delete this User.
 (This link is located between the Status and Language boxes.)
 You’ll then have the option to transfer any content the user owns to another user – or to delete it entirely.
+(If your organization uses Box Relay, you also have the option to transfer any Relay workflows the user owns, along with their content.)

-Admin Tip: You may want to transfer everything to yourself and then apportion the content out to other users.
+You may want to transfer everything to yourself and then apportion the content out to other users.

 For Enterprise Admins